 Department of Health and Human Services (HHS) Secretary Tommy G. Thompson named Hauer as the first Acting Assistant Secretary for the Office of Public Health Emergency Preparedness in 2002.
-During his tenure, Dr. Hauer was responsible for coordinating the country’s medical and public health preparedness and response to emergencies, including acts of biological, chemical, and nuclear terrorism.
-He represented the Secretary in all areas of National Security.
-He advised the Secretary following the terrorist attacks on 9/11 and during the Anthrax attacks in October 2001.
+During his tenure, Hauer was responsible for coordinating the country’s medical and public health preparedness and response to emergencies, including acts of biological, chemical, nuclear terrorism, and other public health emergencies.

 In 1996, Hauer was named first Director of the Office of Emergency Management for the City of New York by Mayor Rudolf Giuliani.
-In this role, Dr. Hauer was charged with coordinating the city’s planning for and response to natural and man-made events, including acts of terrorism.
-New York became the first city to develop a bioterrorism response plan.
-Hauer and his staff in New York City also developed the concept of Points of Distribution or PODs, which is now used worldwide and they developed the first public health surveillance system in the nation.
+New York became the first city to develop a bioterrorism response plan and to do large-scale bioterrorism exercises.
+Hauer and his staff in New York City also developed the concept of

 Back to Top